intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/textclassification/README.md

 ## Download Analytics Zoo:
-You can download Analytics Zoo prebuilt release and nightly build package from [here](https://analytics-zoo.github.io/master/#release-download/) and uncompress it.
+You can download Analytics Zoo prebuilt release and nightly build package from [here](https://analytics-zoo.github.io/master/#release-download/) and extract it.
-You also need to download and prepare the [Spark](https://spark.apache.org/downloads.html) environment by yourself.

 ## Data Preparation